36 Public Workstations

 Temporary guest passes, good for one day of use, are available from most service desks.

 - Lynda.com online learning (also available from home)

 - Common Access Card (CAC) readers also available

-The library now offers a dedicated workstation which will allow people to retouch photographs, edit movies, design logos, and use all of the software available from the Adobe Creative Cloud.
+The library offers a dedicated workstation that will allow people to retouch photographs, edit movies, design logos, and use all of the software available from the Adobe Creative Cloud.

 - Adobe Premiere Pro